 What happens during angioplasty

 You will usually be given a sedative to help you relax, then you’ll have an injection of local anaesthetic in the skin near an artery, usually in the groin.
+A special dye is then injected into the artery so it shows up on the x-ray.

 A thin wire is inserted into the artery and used to guide a small tube with the balloon on the end.
 When it reaches the narrowing, the balloon is inflated to stretch the artery, then the wire and balloon are removed.